 Please note, students awarded Boren-SAFLI funding are required to live in university housing.
 Please visit the SAFLI website for more information.

 Students admitted to SASLI are responsible for making their own living arrangements for the duration of the summer session.
 Please make sure that your class is confirmed before signing housing contracts or leases.
-Students can get in touch with one another via the SASLI Facebook page.
-If you are interested in living with other SASLI students during the program, check the SASLI Facebook page.
+Students can get in touch with one another or try to find roommates via the SASLI Facebook page.

 Summer sublets typically are easy to come by in Madison, many students leave for the summer and sublet their apartments or their rooms in private residence halls.

-Websites that may be useful for locating housing:
+Websites that may be useful for locating housing (all links open in a new tab):

 - UW-Madison Sublet and Roommate Board on Facebook (must have Facebook account to view)